 Clients may use their out-of-network benefits for services provided at CSWC.
 If a client chooses to use their out of network benefits, they will pay the full session fee at each session.
 We will then submit a claim on your behalf to your insurance company who will reimburse you the company’s allowable amount after processing the claim.
 It is the client’s responsibility to know their out-of-network reimbursement rate.

 For clients who are uninsured, we offer a sliding scale to help make the cost of therapy more affordable to those who may not otherwise have access to quality sex therapy services.
-The cost of 60-minute therapy sessions ranges from $30-$175.
 Please contact us about this option for more information.

 CSWC does not engage in “reparative” or “conversion” therapy, the basis of which erroneously assumes certain sexual identities and interests to be mental disorders which can be changed or “cured.”
 Many health organizations have taken the position that there is no compelling evidence that these therapies are effective and that they are actually harmful to patients.
 These organizations include but are not limited to the American Medical Association, the American Psychiatric Association, the American Psychological Association, the American Academy of Pediatrics, and the American Association of Sex Educators, Counselors and Therapists